Prakhar730/AHRS_PCB_Design/README.md

 ---

-## 📂 Repository Structure
+📂 Repository Structure

-The project is organized into two main directories: one for the KiCad PCB and schematic files, and another for the power supply circuit simulations.
+The project files are organized into two primary directories, separating the hardware design from the circuit simulation.

 .
 ├── PCB + Schematics/
 │   ├── AHRSNEW.kicad_pro         # Main KiCad project file
-│   ├── AHRSNEW.kicad_sch         # Top-level schematic file
+│   ├── AHRSNEW.kicad_sch         # Top-level schematic design
-│   └── AHRSNEW.kicad_pcb         # PCB layout file
+│   └── AHRSNEW.kicad_pcb         # 4-layer PCB layout
 │
 └── Power Supply Simulation/
     └── Draft1.asc                # LTspice simulation schematic

--   [cite_start]`PCB + Schematics/`: Contains the complete **KiCad** project, including the schematic design, PCB layout, symbol libraries, and custom footprints[cite: 81, 96, 98].
--   [cite_start]`Power Supply Simulation/`: Contains **LTspice** files used to simulate and validate the onboard buck converter, ensuring a stable 3.3V power supply for the microcontroller and sensors[cite: 82, 94].

----
+PCB + Schematics/: This directory holds the complete KiCad project.
+It contains the source files for the schematic design and the final 4-layer PCB layout.

+Power Supply Simulation/: This directory contains the LTspice simulation files.
+These were used to validate the power supply circuit and ensure stable operation under expected load conditions

 ## ✨ Featured Hardware & Tools